 Obviously, you’ll need a window or hole in the wall to plant one of these units, but they work really well in a nicely sealed and insulated space.
 Simply crack the window, mount the unit, plug it in and you’re golden.

-Some window-mounted air conditioners, like the popular Frigidaire 12,000 BTU Compact, have built-in thermostats, while other units simply use a HI/MED/LOW dial.
+Some window-mounted air conditioners, like the popular Frigidaire Energy Star 12,000 BTU, have built-in thermostats, while other units simply use a HI/MED/LOW dial.
 Assuming a typically-sized two-car garage between 450-600 sq. ft., a 12k-13k BTU window-mounted air conditioning unit will run you around $400-$500.

 Mini-Split Air Conditioners